grumlimited/geocalc/README.md

 Now, given that rectangle delimited by 'nw' and 'se', you can determine which points in your set are within these boundaries.

-### Determine whether a Point is contained within an BoundingArea
+### Determine whether a Point is contained within a BoundingArea

 Now say you have a BoundingArea: